dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/04/15
+One way to make `(Auto)Closable` in Java/Kotlin safer could be a compiler check that it's been closed.
+Something similar to `@Nullable`/`@NotNull` annotation or <https://youtrack.jetbrains.com/issue/KT-12719>.
+(To be fair, there is a Java inspection for `AutoClosable` in IntelliJ, but this is not generic enough.)

+#### 2024/04/13
+Why JDK has (Auto)Closable interfaces but nothing like Disposable (e.g. see <https://github.com/JetBrains/intellij-community/blob/idea/222.3739.54/platform/util/src/com/intellij/openapi/Disposable.java>; not to be confused with IDisposable in C#) or similar pattern to pass the parent resource owner as a parameter so that it's harder forget to close the Closable? 🧐

+#### 2024/04/12
+On the topic of dark vs light editor themes, the correct answer is of course "it depends".
+They're all fine and at some point, I had auto-switching using <https://github.com/mikereedell/sunrisesunsetlib-java>.
+I wish there were responsive colour schemes so that OS could gradually shift colours through the day.

 #### 2024/04/11
 Are there good articles about tiny types (aka micro types)?
 Also, what does make a type "tiny"?
 I guess it's about narrow usage in the domain, e.g. Date or Money are not tiny even if they wrap a single primitive value 🤔